citrixorange/QuakeLogParserLib/README.md

 This Lib has been developed thinking to present Author Clean Code Skills:

-- **Dependency Inversion Principle:** declaring an abstract interface which depends by business core.
-Develop a Concrete Class dependent by interface only.
+- **Dependency Inversion Principle:** declaring an abstract interface which depends on business core only.
+Develop a Concrete Class which dependends on interface only.
 Injects Concrete Class into a Extern Crate Public Service Class.

 - **Static Config File:** Some configurations instead being hard coded in source code are configured as a .json file present at STATIC_CONFIG.json file.
 Some of those configs are: regex patterns applied for log matching, error messages, key words used in Log file...